The Great Gluten Controversy!

 - Self-rising or self-raising flour – white flour that is sold premixed with chemical leavening agents such as baking powder and salt.

 - Bread flour or strong flour – It is intended for serious bread bakers and is always made from hard wheat that has a very high protein content, ranging from 10% to 13%.
 It is excellent for yeast bread baking.
-The extra gluten creates a strong and elastic dough, which traps more gas from the recipe’s yeast and yields a lighter, higher loaf.
+The extra gluten creates a strong and elastic dough.
+It traps more gas from the recipe’s yeast and yields a lighter, higher loaf.

 - Cake flour– a finely milled white flour made from soft wheat that has a very low protein content, ranging from 8% to 10%, making it suitable for light, soft-textured cakes, and Other flours with higher protein content are unsuitable because they would make the cakes tough in texture.